Goko1/Awery/README.md

 ### Localization
 - **Multilingual Support:** Enjoy the app in your preferred language with extensive translation options.

-## Planned Features 👀

-### Platform Expansion
-- **Android TV Support**: Experience Awery on a larger screen with Android TV compatibility.

-### Enhanced Content
-- **News Reader**: Stay updated with the latest anime news directly within the app.
-- **More Extensions Support**: Access additional content through support for Tachiyomi, Cloudstream, Miru, and LNReader.

-### Advanced Functionality
-- **Torrents Support**: Download anime episodes using torrent support.
-- **Offline Playback**: Watch your favorite anime offline by downloading episodes.
-- **Update Notifications**: Never miss an update with timely notifications about new releases and updates.

 ---

 Join the community and stay connected: